Being healthier — and fitter — is one of the most common goals people have at the start of a new year.

 It is certainly better to meal prep than to eat out.
 Even if that means that meals are not entirely fresh.

-If you don’t have a workout routine established, but want to stay away from the couch, then try this simple exercise workout calendar for January.
+If you don’t have a workout routine established, but want to cultivate healthier habits and move more this year, then try my 7-day FREE Ayurvedic program.

-Ideally, do it in the morning, before breakfast.
+Ideally, move your body in the morning, before breakfast (Kapha time).
 Otherwise choose a time that best works for your daily schedule and stick to it.

 - Try the exercises first without any weight / resistance bands.